This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 TS is a disorder that causes your child to have tics.
-A tic is when your child makes sudden, fast movements or sounds that he cannot control.
-TS begins before 18 years of age, usually between 7 and 12 years.
+A tic is when your child makes sudden, fast movements or sounds that he or she cannot control.
+TS begins before 18 years of age.
+Tics are usually most severe between ages 10 and 12 years and often improve during adolescence.

 Seek care immediately if: